dotnet/AspNetCore.Docs/aspnetcore/web-api/http-repl-tool.md

 ---
 # Use the HTTP REPL tool

 The HTTP REPL is a cross-platform tool that's supported everywhere .NET Core is supported.
+It is a light weight command line tool for making HTTP calls to test APIs and view their results.

 ## Prerequisites